brianvanburken/knowledge-sharing/dry-run/challenge1/README.md

 # Challenge 1

-We have create a secret language to communicate.
-But it gets tedious having to decode it each time by hand.
+You are a secret agent and are corresponding with an tech-savvy informant somewhere on the internet.
+To communicate you two have create a secret language, an emoji language!
+But, you have to decode each by hand and this gets tedious.
 We should automate this!

-Build an decode function to convert our secret emoji language to ascii to get the key.
+Build a function that decodes a string of our secret emoji language and returns the ASCII equivalent.
+Use this function to decode the secret key send to us:

-Our key: 😀😱😜😫😜🤕😊🤑😅🤬😇😙😛
+😀😱😜😫😜🤕😊🤑😅🤬😇😙😛